hussain9x/microsendmail/README.md

 # microsendmail
 ###### This is an HTTP microservice for sending emails.
 You need to have an SMTP server that this service will connect to.

+### Usage

+###### This application accepts http POST requests comprising of the following
+###### HTTP Headers
+Content-Type (Required): Must be "application/json" Mime-Type (Required): use "html" to send html based content, or any other value will send a simple text email (but do not leave it empty)

+###### HTTP Request Content
+The content must be a json object comprising of the following fields (all required): from (single string): the sender's email address (must match one of authenticated accounts in the smtp server) to (single string): the recepient email address.
+subject: the subject of the email message.
+message: the message body content. ( you need to include the <html> tags yourself in case of sending html content.)

 ###### To build a jar file from the source code on Linux/Unix machine,

 ```